laowantong/paroxython/docs/md/taxonomy.md

 paroxython collect programming_101/src
 ```

-You are encouraged to experiment on this copy according to your requirements and your taste.
+You can now experiment on this copy.

 ### Workflow